-The bill amends Chapter 45-53 of the General Laws by introducing a new section, 45-53-17, which ties education aid to a municipality's success in achieving low- and moderate-income housing goals.
-Starting January 1, 2026, communities will have five years to meet a target of 10% of year-round housing units (or 15% in certain urban areas) designated as low- and moderate-income housing.
-If a community meets or exceeds these goals, their education aid will be increased proportionally based on the percentage by which they exceed the minimum requirements.
-The statewide planning program will be responsible for certifying the percentage of low- and moderate-income housing in each municipality annually.
+The bill amends Chapter 45-53 of the General Laws by introducing a new section, 45-53-17, which links a community's receipt of permanent foundation education aid to its success in meeting low- and moderate-income housing goals.
+Effective January 1, 2026, communities will have a five-year period to achieve a target of 10% of year-round housing units or 15% in certain urban areas as low- and moderate-income housing.
+If a community exceeds these goals, its education aid will increase in a percentage amount equal to the percentage by which the community exceeds its required minimum goals.
+The bill also stipulates that any community receiving an increase in education aid must maintain an amount of low- and moderate-income housing in excess of its statutory minimum requirements.

 Statutes affected: 6003: 16-7.2-3